- Good academic and disciplinary standing

 Fields of Study

-Fields of study include: African Studies, Anthropology, Art/Art History, Asian Studies, Biology, Chemistry, Classics, Economics, English, Gender Studies, Government/Political Science, History, International Studies, Literature, Mathematics, Middle Eastern Studies, Philosophy, Physics, Psychology, Religion/Theology
+Fields of study include: African Studies, Anthropology, Art/Art History, Asian Studies, Biology, Chemistry, Classics, Computer Science, Economics, English, European Studies, Gender Studies, Government/Political Science, History, International Studies, Literature, Mathematics, Middle Eastern Studies, Philosophy, Physics, Psychology, Religion/Theology

 Instruction at Oxford combines lectures, classes, and (in the sciences) laboratory work, with a systematic and intensive use of tutorials.
 A tutorial is a weekly meeting of one or two students with the tutor to whom they are assigned for their subject.
 At the weekly meeting with the tutor, students present the result of a week's work, usually an essay written on the basis of readings suggested by the tutor.